 When it comes to estimating the cost of capital the company’s capital structure must be considered (how it finances its operations and growth from different sources).
 It is usual for a company to utilize a blend of debt and equity and therefore for a weighted average cost of capital (WACC) to be used in DCF analysis.

-A company’s WACC is the overall required return on the company and is often used internally by shareholders to determine the economic feasibility of opportunities such as acquisitions and investments.
-It is considered a suitable discount rate to apply to cash flows with similar risk to that of the company being valued and represents the average of the cost of a company’s sources of financing (debt/equity) each weighted by its respective proportion to the company’s overall capital structure.
+A company’s WACC is the overall required return on the company and is often used internally by shareholders as a process to determining the economic feasibility of opportunities such as acquisitions and investments.
+It is considered a suitable discount rate to apply to cash flows with similar risk to that of the company being valued, and represents the average of the cost of a company’s sources of financing (debt/equity) each weighted by its respective proportion to the company’s overall capital structure.